-I’m not your typical Vancouver SEO agency or some run of the mill SEO company.
+Before you continue, please note that I’m not your typical SEO agency or some run of the mill SEO “expert”.

 In fact, I am a Vancouver based SEMrush certified SEO consultant.

 Best part?
 I get results.

 Although I’ve been doing SEO successfully for over 10 years, this specific project is what you would call my claim to fame.

 After all, if it wasn’t for our extreme organic growth, we wouldn’t have been acquired.

 This is what our COO of Pinshape (Who is now a director at Shopify.com) said:

 In the process, I also achieved #1 spots (Literally) for the keyword ‘3D Scanner’ on both Google.com and Google.ca.
 Which helped our conversions further.

 Although there are so many talented SEO consultants in Vancouver, my speciality is going after the high volume keywords.